 Fortification in Small Mills

-While FFI focuses on industrially milled wheat flour, maize flour, and rice, we recognize that around the world a large portion of grain is processed in smaller mills.
+While FFI focuses on industrially milled wheat flour, maize flour, and rice, we recognize that around the world a portion of grain is processed in smaller mills.
 Below are resources from several FFI partners with expertise in small mill fortification.

 Technical Requirements for Wheat Flour Fortification in Ethiopia

 This manual details the potential for implementing flour fortification in Ethiopia, utilizing equipment manufactured in-country and from regional suppliers.
 The manual was produced in collaboration with the Ethiopian Ministry of Health, the Global Alliance for Improved Nutrition (GAIN), Nutrition International (NI) and Faffa Foods.